 However, you may start with 50 reps of each exercise daily and then work your way up to 100.

-This is called progressive overload since you add more reps every following workout .
+Per a study published by the National Institutes of Health (NIH), this is called progressive overload since you add more reps every following workout .

 This doesn’t mean you should increase the number of reps daily but rather every week.